The Moto G6 shouldn't be this good and still cost $249

 Roughly the same size as the Moto G5 Plus, the Moto G6 has thinner bezels and a glass back that curves at the edge for a comfortable grip.
 Like nearly every phone with a glass back, it collects more fingerprints than the stars of CSI.

 But the Moto G6 isn't the only affordable Motorola phone to consider.
 If you're outside the US and your budget has some wiggle room, the Moto G6 Plus deserves a serious look.
-If you're okay with last year's styling, check out the Moto G5S Plus which is still being sold.
+If you're okay with last year's styling, check out the Moto G5S Plus ($230 at B&H Photo-Video) which is still being sold.

 Moto G6, G6 Plus, G6 Play: What's the difference?